What You Should Know About the Contractor Purchasing System Review

 • Establish a role-based training program for all who participate in the purchasing process

-CPSR Requirements and DFARS 252.244.7001(a)
+CPSR requirements and DFARS 252.244.7001(a)

-DOD’s Business Systems Rule sets forth 24 system criteria that must be present in all contractor purchasing systems for a purchasing system to be “acceptable.”
 The criteria are outlined in DFAR 252.244-7001(a).
 In this blog, we will review these requirements.
 Below, the DFARS criteria are grouped into summary activities with the applicable criterion.

 Procurement Planning/Market Research (2 Criteria)